pereferrera/trident-lambda-splout/README.md

 - We didn't implement actually crawling the Tweets, parsing them and feeding them into Storm.
 You would usually do that through a messaging / queue system such as Kestrel (see https://github.com/nathanmarz/storm-kestrel).
-Creating a scalable fetcher for Twitter is too complex and out of scope for this example.
+Creating a scalable fetcher for Twitter that also outputs the Tweets to Hadoop's HDFS is too complex and out of scope for this example.

 - We used a dataset of hourly counts that was already calculated by Hadoop but we didn't show how to do that.
 This part is quite straight-foward and you will find plenty of examples in the web on how to perform simple aggregation tasks